ava-vs/doctoken/README.md

 ## Overview

 aVa Doctoken allows user to create an NFT document and issue reputation based on it.
-Default cost of NFT with reputation set to 1T cycles.
+Default cost of NFT with reputation set to 750B (~$1) cycles.

 ## ICRC-7 Specification

 For standard methods and structures documentation, read the [specifications](https://github.com/dfinity/ICRC/blob/main/ICRCs/ICRC-7/ICRC-7.md).

 ### Deployment
-For local deployment use:
+For deployment to mainnet of Internet Computer use:
-*If necessary, enter your information in the Name, Symbol, and Description fields in /commands/deploy-local.sh.*
+*If necessary, enter your information in the Name, Symbol, and Description fields in /commands/deploy-ic.sh.*

 <code>
 	cd commands
-	sh ./deploy-local.sh
+	sh ./deploy-ic.sh
 </code>